npruehs/ue4-rts/Documents/Manual/UserInterface.md

 1. In your player controller, set the building cursor reference.

+### Production UI

+1. Use Get Available Products of a selected production actor to create buttons for your production options (e.g. whenever the player controller raises OnSelectionChanged).
+1. Call IssueProductionOrder of your player controller whenever one of these buttons is clicked.

+### Production Progress Bars

+1. In your HUD, set AlwaysShowProductionProgressBars, ShowHoverProductionProgressBars, ShowSelectionProductionProgressBars and ShowHotkeyProductionProgressBars as desired.
+2. Create a widget for drawing the production progress bar.

+_See the Health Bars section for an example.

+3. Create a component deriving from RTSProductionProgressBarWidgetComponent, and set its Widget Class to your progress bar widget.
+4. Forward the Update Production Progress Bar event to your progress bar widget.
+5. Forward the Update Position And Size event to your progress bar widget.

 ### Construction UI

 1. Use Get Constructible Building Classes of a selected builder to create buttons for your construction options (e.g. whenever the player controller raises OnSelectionChanged).